 EUGENE — “Whenever I have my doubts about (Dana) Altman, he comes back from the dead,” a friend of mine texted me early Tuesday afternoon.

 Figuratively, he had a pretty good point.
-Because after a lackluster season of Oregon men’s basketball preceded summer decommitments from 5-star Mookie Cook and 4-star Dior Jordan, Oregon snagging a commitment from 2023’s No. 7 recruit Kwame Evans Jr. is a momentous and timely talent infusion for Altman’s Ducks.
+Because after a lackluster season of Oregon men’s basketball preceded summer decommitments from 5-star Mookie Cook and 4-star Dior Johnson, Oregon snagging a commitment from 2023’s No. 7 recruit Kwame Evans Jr. is a momentous and timely talent infusion for Altman’s Ducks.

 Evans Jr. had shown interest in the program for some time, but after Cook — a friend of Evans Jr. — jumped ship in early July, it seemed increasingly unlikely he’d land with the Ducks.

 Now, amidst a flurry of Crystal Ball predictions, the Ducks have re-emerged as the favorite to land Cook — an Oregon native and the nation’s No. 4 overall recruit according to the 247Sports composite rankings.

 Put simply, Evans Jr. is the type of big wing that’s had success in the Altman system.
 He seems like the rare one-and-done who could impact winning basketball from day one, too.